NETWAYS/foreman-training/katello/02_content.md

 ****

 The Content Host is a different view on the host representing it as consumer of content and subscriptions for Katello.
 The Host in Foreman is used for provisioning and configuration management.
-A host can be represented as both or only one in Katello.
+A host is always represented as both starting with the ongoing process to unify the views starting with Katello 3.0.

 ~~~PAGEBREAK~~~